 The 3 Biggest Cities In Thailand

-The largest city in Thailand, by population size, is Bangkok where 8.28 million residents live.
+Bangkok is by far the largest city in Thailand with 5.8 million residents.
 In the entire metropolitan area, the population is over 14 million.
 It encompasses an area of around 605.7 square miles.
-Because of its size, Bangkok is considered primate city, which means it is significantly larger than any other urban area in the country.
+Because of its size, Bangkok is considered a primate city, which means it is significantly larger than any other urban area in the country.
 This city was first established during the 15th century as a trading center and has been an important part of the country’s development ever since.
 Today, Bangkok is the economic center of Thailand, making up 29% of the gross domestic product (GDP).
 Its biggest economic sector is in wholesale and retail.
 Additionally, this city is one of the most popular tourist destinations in the world.